britishgas-engineering/challenges/bill.md

 Gas bill amount => (100 * 10) + (300 * 20) => 70000p (£70)

-## What tools you can use,
+## What tools you can use?

 Any JS/CSS framework or library you love or even vanilla JS/CSS implementations!

-## What we would like you to think about,
+## What we would like you to think about

 1. Feel free to be creative with the user interface of the application, while keeping in mind that users like things to be easy to understand and use.
 What's the thinking behind your UI design?
 2. How will the UI work on small screen devices like your mobile phone?